 Data Persistence: Changes to the claims are saved back to the CSV file, ensuring data consistency.

-Fraud Detection (Not Functional Yet): A "Check Fraud" button is included to eventually allow automated fraud risk analysis.
+Fraud Detection): A "Check Fraud" button is included to eventually allow automated fraud risk analysis.
 (This feature is currently under development).

 Flexible Claim Actions: